-17 Which broadcasting regulations are particularly relevant to professional sports?
+Which broadcasting regulations are particularly relevant to professional sports?

-See question 9 with regard to the right to exploit images captured during sports events.
-An exception to this is the right to exhibit highlights of sports events exclusively for journalistic, sportive or educational purposes, which is permitted provided that: (i) the images are captured in places of the venues reserved to non-rights holders or, if such places are not available, the images are provided by the relevant rights holder; (ii) the exhibition does not exceed 3 per cent of the total duration of the sports event; and (iii) the exhibition of the images is not associated with any kind of sponsorship, publicity or merchandising (article 42, paragraph 2 of the Pelé Law).
+Although sports teams have the exclusive right to exploit the events organised by them (see 'Commercialisation and protection'), excerpts of such events can be used by non-rights holders, exclusively for journalistic, sportive or educational purposes, or to promote sporting bets allowed by the law, provided that (i) the images are captured in places of the venues reserved to non-rights holders or, if such places are not available, the images are provided by the relevant rights holder; (ii) the exhibition does not exceed 3 per cent of the total duration of the sports event; and (iii) the exhibition of the images is not associated with any kind of sponsorship, publicity or merchandising (article 42, paragraph 2 of the Pelé Law).